anurag-176/Androidx-location-tracking/README.md

 Answered by- https://stackoverflow.com/users/4476671/avinash-verma (Avinash Verma) rest is coded by me

-Well, you may delete some unwanted lines of views init. in onCreate, I was lazy to remove those, anyway that wont affect the funcctioning.
+Well, you may delete some unwanted lines of views init. in onCreate, I was lazy to remove those, anyway that wont affect the functioning.